MicrosoftDocs/customer-insights/ci-docs/audience-insights/use-azure-key-vault.md

 ### A connection doesn't work, but my secret is in the key vault.
 What might be the cause?

 A notification appears in audience insights when it can't access the key vault.
-The cause might be:<!--note from editor: Edit okay?
-The following list needs some sort of intro, if only to let the reader know that one or both of these can be true (which I assume is the case?).-->
+The cause might be:

-* The permissions for the audience insights service principal got removed.
+- The permissions for the audience insights service principal got removed.
 They need to be manually restored.

-* The firewall on the key vault is enabled.
+- The firewall on the key vault is enabled.
 The firewall must be disabled to make the key vault accessible for audience insights again.